LauraBertola/Tutorials/ConGen_2025_SouthAfrica/Session_19_Nov.md

 ![ENA_browser](./Images/ENA_browser.png)

-You'll get a lot of information, about available assemblies, sequences, projects etc. For this exercise, we will look at some specific lion genomes, so first click on `Study` in the left column, then navigate to the second page, and find this:
+You'll get a lot of information, about available assemblies, sequences, projects etc. For this exercise, we will look at some specific lion genomes, so first click on "Study" in the left column, then navigate to the second page, and find this:

 ![project](./Images/project.png)